Azuro-protocol/LiquidityTree/README.md

 ```

 ## Taking liquidity for "game" reinforcement
-For "game" reinforcement, liquidity taked according to segment tree current state: root node **1** current amount and for further fair distribution, you must "remember" the last initialized leaf.
+For "game" reinforcement, liquidity took according to segment tree current state: root node **1** current amount and for further fair distribution, you must "remember" the last initialized leaf.
 Liquidity is taken using method **```function remove(uint128 amount) public```**.
-The **```remove```** method uses "lazy updating" of child nodes, so that if the updated list of sheets lies entirely in the parent node, then only this parent node is updated and further changes to child nodes are not made and postponed.
+The **```remove```** method uses "lazy updating" of child nodes so that if the updated list of leaves lies entirely in the parent node, then only this parent node is updated and further changes to child nodes are not made and postponed.

-*Segment tree state of the after taking liquidity for the "game" ($10), the nodes **1** and **2** have been updated, because the changes affect only the list of leaves [4, 5], and the entire list is included in the node **2**, you only need to update the sum of the node **1** and **2***
+*Segment tree state that after taking liquidity for the "game" ($10), the nodes **1** and **2** have been updated, because the changes affect only the list of leaves [4, 5], and the entire list is included in the node **2**, you only need to update the sum of the node **1** and **2***

 ```shell
 remove(10$)